crcn-archive/bark.js/README.md

 Sets the maximum number of notifications that are allowed to be displayed simultaneously.

-For growl-like notifications, this number should be set the greater than 1.
+For growl-like notifications, this number should be set the **greater than 1**.
-For alert-like notifications, this number should be set to one.
+For alert-like notifications, this number should be **set to 1**.

 ### closeAfterTime(ms)